Adding a Whole New Bathroom to Your House? Here’s What it’ll Cost

 Tips to save on your bathroom addition

-Now that we have a complete break down of dollars and cents, let’s review ways you can save on a bathroom addition and appeal to buyers with your selections in order to maximize your investment:
+Now that we have a complete break down of dollars and cents, let’s review ways you can save on a bathroom addition and appeal to buyers with your selections to maximize your investment:

 • Place the bathroom strategically.
 As previously mentioned, the closer a new bathroom is to existing plumbing, the less you’ll have to pay to extend water, sewage, and electrical lines.
 Building a new bathroom a floor above an existing one or close to the kitchen can reduce costs.